Graylog2/documentation/pages/integrations/inputs/o365_input.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 - ``Log Types To Collect``
-   - This determines which of the five available log types the Input will pull from Office 365
+   - This determines which of the five available log types the Input will pull from Office 365 (Options are: AZURE_ACTIVE_DIRECTORY, SHAREPOINT, EXCHANGE, GENERAL, DLP_ALL)
 - ``Polling Interval``
    - This determines how often (in minutes) the Input will check for new log data
    - This value cannot be less than 1 (checking every minute)